The potential role of hepatitis C virus in the pathogenesis of the neurological syndrome in chronic hepatitis C

 ABSTRACT

-A 72 year old man developed chronic sensory neuropathy (CSN) during chronic hepatitis C (HCV) infection.
-Neurological symptoms began one year after acute HCV hepatitis and slowly worsened over three years.
+A 72 year old man developed chronic sensory neuropathy (CSN) during hepatitis C (HCV) infection.
+Neurological symptoms began one after acute HCV and slowly worsened over three years.
 No conventional cause for CSN was found.
-Circulating antinervous tissue antibodies (including anti-Hu) and inflammatory infiltrates in sural nerve biopsy specimens were absent.
-However, the presence of anti-HCV antibody and HCV-RNA in cerebrospinal fluid indicated that HCV had reached the intrathecal compartment, suggesting the direct viral involvement in the pathogenesis of CSN.
+Circulating antinervous tissue antibodies (including anti-Hu) inflammatory infiltrates in sural nerve biopsy specimens were absent.
+However, the presence of anti-HCV antibody HCV-RNA cerebrospinal fluid indicated that had reached intrathecal compartment, suggesting direct viral involvement pathogenesis CSN.

 SUPPLEMENTAL MATERIAL